Enriched functional limit theorems for dynamical systems: Proofs of the dynamical enriched functional limit theorems

-\begin{remark} While our conditions on the \emph{rate} of decay of correlations here may appear very weak, in fact summable decay of correlations against $L^1(\mu)$ implies exponential decay of correlations for $L^\infty$ observables against H\"older observables, as in \cite{AFLV11}. \end{remark}
+\begin{remark} While our conditions on the \emph{rate} of decay of correlations here may appear very weak, in fact summable decay of correlations against $L^1(\mu)$ implies exponential decay of correlations for H\"older observables against $L^\infty$, as in \cite[Theorem~B]{AFLV11}. \end{remark}

 We make a brief list of references where one can find the arguments to prove $\D_{q_n}$ and $\D'_{q_n}$ for the systems mentioned in Section~\ref{subsec:systems}.
 For non-invertible systems admitting decay of correlations against $L^1$ and observables with maximal sets $\mathcal M$ consisting on periodic points or a countable number of points in the same orbit, we note that our conditions on the system and the observable can be expressed as requiring, for $A_{n,\ell}^{(q_n)}$, as in \eqref{eq:rectangles-n-bi} and \eqref{eq:Aq},